When the world pushes you to your knees

 Which is why I offer the following…

-Distant healing: Conducted remotely in groups of 8, distant healing is by far the most powerful, accessible and cheapest healing work I offer.
+Energy healing: Conducted individually and in groups of 8, energy healing is by far the most powerful, accessible and cheapest healing work I offer.
 Accessible, because no matter your location, you can receive the healings without having to change your routine.
 You aren’t in the room with me when I’m doing the work.
 Cheapest, in that the results come faster than through my other services and you therefore spend much less.

-I understand it would take a leap of faith, but I invite you to at least read the description and some of the testimonials.
+I understand it would take a leap of faith, but I invite you to at least read the descriptions and some of the testimonials.
 The healings people have received have been profound.